Brain fog and the menopause

 How Simplyhealth can help

-Our 24/7 online GP services give you the opportunity to speak with a professional who can advise and refer you after discussing your menopause symptoms at a quick and convenient time that works for you.
+Our 24/7 online GP services allow you to speak with a professional who can advise and refer you after discussing your menopause symptoms at a quick and convenient time that works for you.
 Our on-demand counselling services ensure someone is always there to listen and help you get through whatever you’re dealing with.